CongducPham/PEPR_AgriFutur/Gateway/homeassistant/README.md

 	> docker cp ./configuration.yaml homeassistant:/config

-Log in the HA instance
+Log in the HA web page
 ----

 When connected to the WaziGate (either with wired Ethernet or through the WaziGate's WiFi), open a browser and open `http://wazigate.local:8123` if wired Ethernet or `http://10.42.0.1:8123` if WaziGate's WiFi.

 Create an `intelirris` user.
-It should really be `intelirris`.
+It should really be `intelirris` for now.
+We may change it in the future for the new AgriFutur project.
 Then choose a password.
 You can assigned a picture for `intelirris` user.
-You can take `intel-irris-small-logo.png` provided this folder.
+You can take `intel-irris-small-logo.png` provided in this folder.

 Log in your HA instance using `intelirris` user.
 Then define the location name as `Farm`.
 Fill in the various information such as `Country`, `Language`, ...